SecretUnicorn/FittsLaw/readme.md

-# Test to prove Fitts Law
+# Test to proof Fitts Law

 Written by Nicklas Ahlers